 Natural gas prices are a function of market supply and demand.
 Because of limited alternatives for natural gas consumption or production in the near term, even small changes in supply or demand over a short period can result in large price movements that bring supply and demand back into balance.

-- Variations in the amount of natural gas being produced
+- Variations in the amount of natural gas production

-- The volume of natural gas being imported and/or exported
+- The volumes of natural gas imports and exports

 - The amount of gas in storage facilities (referred to as storage levels)